alexirpan/alexirpan.github.io/_posts/2023-11-08-neopoints-making-guide.markdown

 the quests direct you to interact with parts of the site that could either keep you around (Flash games) or encourage you to spend money (pet customization).
-I've already been tricked into playing a Flash game to clear a daily quest, then playing it again to try to get a high score.
+I've already been tricked into playing a Flash game to clear a daily quest, then playing it again just for a high score.

 Still, if they are going to pander to me with good items, I will take the good items.
 I never said these gacha-style techniques didn't work.